jtarsenault86/simon_game/README.md

 <p>Folder contents:</p>
 	- An Arduino sketch (.ino file)
 	- melodies.cpp
 	- melodies.h
 	- timer.h
 	- tone_freq.h

-<p>The .ino file can be uploaded to the Arduino through the Arduino IDE.</p>
+<p>The .ino file can be uploaded to the Arduino through the Arduino IDE.
+All files are required to run the game.<\br>Note: Due to the Arduino IDE's naming conventions, the folder name must match the name of the .ino file.
+Keep in mind when modifying files.</p>

 ## Note on Wiring and Assembly
 <p>Soon I will include a detailed schematic.
 For now, the relevant GPIO pins are indicated in the code.</p>